-At Koberg, late 1970's exploration for Pb-Zn-W focused on the southeastern end of the license area.
+At Koberg, late 1970’s exploration for lead-zinc-tungsten focused on the southeastern end of the license area.
 Other data include gravity, magnetics, and local IP and VLF.
 Limited diamond drilling was also conducted that focused on IP targets that were explained by features encountered before bedrock was intercepted.
-Some drilling also occurred in the late 1990's for Pb-Zn.
+Some drilling also occurred in the late 1990’s for lead-zinc.
 Targets at Koberg focus on the projection of exposed, mineralized carbonate units.

 Note: The nearby mines and deposits in the region provide context for EMX’s Project, but this is not necessarily indicative that the Project hosts similar mineralization.